 As the other pokemon begin appearing on the surface however, he can see the instructor looking at him, and presses the button to recall Maturin back up.
 His pokemon takes deep breaths and snatches more berries out of the air, then lies on its back and gurgles as it swims in lazy circles.

 “Another one minute break!”
 The instructor yells out to the room, then walks toward Blue.
-He’s an older man, trimmed beard going grey, only one arm coming out of his shirt sleeves, the other folded and pinned around a stump.
+He’s an older man, trimmed beard going grey.
+Only one arm comes out of his shirt sleeves, the other sleeve folded and pinned around a stump.
 “Trainer Blue, was it?” he asks when he gets close enough, voice low so as not to carry to the closer trainers.

 “You didn’t bring your pokemon back up right away.
 First time here, right?”